mernaalkhudhurr97-max/Syn-sthesia/README.md

 ### Mechanic 4: Visual Control of Audio Effects
 **Owner: Zach**

-Uses bouncing objects as controllers that mute/unmute layers, switch tracks, control audio effects, and trigger synth notes based on collisions.
+With the moving 'bouncers' from Mechanic 4, they act as controllers that mute/unmute layers, switch tracks, control audio effects, and trigger synth notes based on collisions.
+This collision size is adjustable, to control the extent by which the effect is applied (panning and reverb).
+More notes can be added by generating up to 5 more bouncers that control note triggers.
+This completes the feedback loop of the music affecting the visuals, and the visuals then affecting the music.

 ## Part 3: Putting It Together